TimSchoonbeek/IndustReal/readme.md

 The instructions on reproducing the ASD baseline, along with the required code, will soon be available!

+## Sensor information
+All data is recorded using the Microsoft HoloLens 2 and the [HL2SS library](https://github.com/jdibenes/hl2ss).
+The script used to record IndustReal is provided here (**to-do**).

+These are the folder names per recording, including the necessary details:

+* **rgb (PV Camera)**.
+RGB images in .jpg format.
+Resolution is 1080x720 pixels, recorded at 10 FPS.
+* **stereo_left and stereo_right (Visible Light Cameras)**.
+Grayscale images in .jpg format of the left-front and right-front cameras.
+Resolution is 640x480 pixels, recorded at 10 FPS.
+* **depth (Long Throw)**.
+3-channel images in .jpg format, 320x288 pixels at 5 FPS.
+The depth readings are clipped at 75cm, after which the matplotlib *turbo* colormap is applied, and values are normalized to uint8 integers.
+Unfortionately, software limitations prohibited us from using the AHAT (Short Throw) depth images, it can not be used simultaneously with the PV Camera (at the time of recording).
+This reduces depth quality and limits FPS to 5.
+We invite depth estimations based on the provided stereo images.
+* **ambient_light**.
+Grayscale images in .jpg format, 320x288 pixels at 5 FPS, acquired together with the depth measurements.
+The images are obtained by dividing sensor readings by its maximum value and normalizing to the uint8 range.

 ## Contributions

 All contributions are welcomed.